Cookies on this website

 Understanding tissue signatures and cell-biomaterial interactions to improve soft tissue repair

 The Snelling group focuses on developing and delivering physiologically-informed biomaterial-based repair strategies for diseased soft tissues including tendons, ligaments, cartilage and synovium.
-We have ongoing, well-curated access to carefully phenotyped tissues leveraged through our ongoing work with Andrew Carr.
+We work closely with our clinical partners to ensure both ongoing, well-curated access to carefully phenotyped tissues and clinical insight to study design and goals.
 This unique tissue access enables us to interrogate and define the molecular and cellular signatures of tissue health and disease.
-These signatures provide critical metrics for our work testing and translating biomaterials for both surgical repair and in vitro models of disease.
+These signatures provide critical metrics for evaluating and testing repair strategies for musculoskeletal tissues, and for comparisons with in vitro and in vivo disease models.

 Key ongoing projects within our group include: